larryhastings/big/README.md

     officially up to you to enforce any rules here (e.g. "newlines aren't permitted in
     single-quoted strings.")
+  * The old `split_quoted_string` manually parsed the string, character by character.
+The shiny new version uses `multisplit`, so it zips past the uninteresting characters to find the quote marks.
+It's always faster, except for trivial calls which are fast enough anyway.

+* Breaking change: `parse_delimiters` has also been completely re-tooled, re-written... *and* re-named!
+  It's now called `split_delimiters`.

+  The old version is still available, under its old name.
+It's deprecated, and will eventually be removed, but not before August 2025 (one year from now).

+  Changes:
+  * `parse_delimiters` took an iterable of `Delimiters` objects.  `parse_delimiters` takes a dictionary mapping open delimiters to `Delimiter` objects, and `Delimiter` objects no longer contain an "open" field.
+  * `split_delimiters` now accepts an `initial` parameter, which specifies the initial state of nested delimiters.
+  * `split_delimiters` no longer cares if there were unclosed open delimiters at the end of the string.
+(It used to raise `ValueError`.)
+  * `parse_delimiters` manually parsed the
+    string, character by character.  `split_delimiters`
+    uses `multisplit`, so it zips past
+    the uninteresting characters to find the delimiters and escape characters.
+It's always faster, except for trivial calls which are fast enough anyway.

 * Breaking change: the `LineInfo` constructor has added a new `lines` positional parameter, in front of the